Michael Shepley

-Arthur Michael Shepley-Smith (29 September 1907 – 28 September 1961), known professionally as Michael Shepley, was a British actor, appearing in theatre, film and some television between 1929 and 1961.
+Arthur Michael Shepley-Smith (29 September 1907 – 28 September 1961), known professionally as Michael Shepley, was a British actor, appearing in theatre, film, and some television between 1929 and 1961.
+He played Inspector Stark, in the 1957 television series, Dick and the Duchess.

 He was born in Plymouth, Devon.
 Shepley made his screen début in the 1931 Twickenham Studios film Black Coffee.
 He went on to appear in more than sixty films, the last of which was Don't Bother to Knock in 1961, the year of his death.